 THE EMERGENCY SERVICES LEVY ON INSURANCE IN NEW SOUTH WALES (NSW)

-This information page has been prepared by Liberty Specialty Markets (Liberty) in Australia to explain how ESL continues to apply to insurance in NSW.
+This information page has been prepared by Liberty Specialty Markets (Liberty) in Australia to explain how the emergency services levy (ESL) continues to apply to insurance in NSW.
 Liberty is committed to ongoing compliance with the re-established contribution scheme, having regard to applicable guidelines issued by the Monitor.

 The information relates to NSW only.